ahmadhoussein/livedrop-AHMAD-HOUSSEIN/ai-first-week2/docs/ai-first/touchpoints.md

 1.  **Happy Path (Successful Query):**
     * **User Input:** The user asks a direct question that the system is designed to handle: "What is my order status?".
-    * **System Response:** The assistant successfully retrieves the relevant information from its knowledge base and provides a specific, helpful answer: "Your order #12345 is currently in transit...".
+    * **System Response:** The assistant successfully retrieves the relevant information from its knowledge base and provides a specific, helpful answer: "Your order #12345 is currently in transit and...".
 This proves the system can accurately handle in-scope queries.

 2.  **Fallback Behavior (Out-of-Scope Queries):**
     * **User Input:** The user asks three different questions that are not in the system's knowledge base: "I need to return a shirt.", "What's your return policy?", and "Can I get a refund for my purchase?".